metricjar/atom-python/README.md

 tracker.stop()
 ```
 ### Logging of request/response to file (since version 1.5.4)
-**Note: this is recommended only if you want to debug the SDK**
+**Note:** this is recommended only if you want to debug the SDK
 To enable use: `debug_to_file` parameter at the tracker construction
-To specify path use: `debug_file_path` (default to /tmp)
+To specify path use: `debug_file_path` (defaults to /tmp/)
 The logging will produce JSON files with request and response objects.
 Each request-response pair will have a unique id.
 Logging file name is: atom-raw.{month}-{day}.json
-The file will log-rotate at 10MB and save up to 100 files. using: RotatingFileHandler at Python Logging module.
+The file will log-rotate at 10MB and save up to 100 files, based on: RotatingFileHandler at Python Logging module.

 ### Abstract class for storing data at tracker backlog `EventStorage`
 If you'd like to customize the tracker backlog, implement the following abstract class.
-Implementation must to be synchronized for multithreading use.
+Implementation must to be synchronized for multi threading use.
 ```python
 import abc